ckenkel/GO_MWU/README.md

 of "good candidates" that these categories account for.
 This is useful to evaluate whether the generated GO summary really accounts for a substantial portion of what was going on.

+### Recent Add-ons

+The go_plotresults.R script can be used to pull from the GO_MWU output files in order to selectively plot individual genes giving rise to enriched terms.
+In addition to the iso2go file, you will need a correspondence table listing the associations between isogroups and gene names, as well as .csv files of your differential expression data (for both your entire expression dataset, and a particular subset of interest, e.g. genes passing a significane threshold for differential expression - those that you would use to create a Venn diagram) that have been subject to a variance stabilizing transformation (VSD).

 Suggested citation
 ------------------